 Returned Dog Handlers will unload dogs from the planes and transport them to the Lakefront by dog trucks.
 After their arrival at the Lakefront Hotel, the Returned Dogs will be secured to droplines running along the fence and tree-line at the back of the hotel.
 Female and Male sections of the dog lot will be laid out and a map drawn.
 This is where the Returned Dog Veterinarians will examine the dogs.
-Every Returned Dog must be examined by a Anchorage Returned Dog Veterinarian before it is released.
+Every Returned Dog must be examined by an Anchorage Returned Dog Veterinarian before it is released.

-Scratched team (a team that has quit the race) dogs may be picked up directly from the airport in Anchorage by their Local Contacts, so you might not even see them.
-However, as much as possible, the veterinarian and veterinary technician that go to the airport need to at least perform a cursory exam to ensure that none of those dogs need medical attention.
+Scratched team (a team that has quit the race) dogs will often be included on these cargo planesthey may be picked up directly from the airport in Anchorage by their Local Contacts, so you might not even see them.
+However, as much as possible, the veterinarian and veterinary technician that go to the airport need to at least observe them being unloaded to ensure that none of those dogs need medical attention.

-While working in Anchorage, you will have numerous helpers with varying levels of dog handling experience.
-Regardless of their experience, they are eager to assist and are invaluable.
+While working in Anchorage, there will be numerous volunteers with varying levels of dog handling experience.
 All of them will have received, at minimum, a "crash course" in their Anchorage duties.
 New volunteers will be limited to helping shovel snow, picking up feces, bedding and feeding dogs.
-The more experienced volunteers (Returned Dog Handlers) can do this in addition to helping unload and load dogs on and off planes and trucks, and be holders +/- scribe for your exam.
-If a Returned Dog Handler is your scribe (since veterinary technicians are not always available for this), it is good to familiarize yourself with the appropriate short-hand terms (abbreviations) for which they should have already have been prepped by the Anchorage Returned Dog Coordinator (i.e. HR for heart rate, RR for respiratory rate, MM for mucous membranes, CRT for capillary refill time, LF/RF/LH/RH for each limb, etc.).
-Please refer to the "Returned Dog Form" for areas that will need to be filled in and to familiarize yourself with the codes for medical and musculoskeletal conditions that you will be dictating to them.
+The more experienced volunteers (Returned Dog Handlers) can do this in addition to helping unload and load dogs on and off planes and trucks, and be holders +/- scribe for veterinary exam.
+If a Returned Dog Handler is a scribe (since veterinary technicians are not always available for this), it is good to be familiar yourself with the appropriate short-hand terms (abbreviations) for which they should have already have been prepped by the Anchorage Returned Dog Coordinator (i.e. HR for heart rate, RR for respiratory rate, MM for mucous membranes, CRT for capillary refill time, LF/RF/LH/RH for each limb, etc.).
+Please familiarize yourself with the "Returned Dog Form" before the race to expedite this process.

 Each dog will have an ID tag hanging from its collar (team number and dog letter) which should match the number and letter on their paperwork ("Returned Dog Form").
-Upon their arrival in Anchorage, two copies of the Returned Dog Form (top two from the quadruplicate form) should accompany each dog from the checkpoint from which they were returned.
-Following their veterinary examinations, straw should be placed on the ground by Returned Dog personnel for the dogs to lie down.
+Upon their arrival in

+Anchorage, two copies of the Returned Dog Form (top two from the quadruplicate form) should accompany each dog from the checkpoint from which they were returned.
+Following their veterinary examinations, straw should be placed on the ground by Returned Dog volunteers for the dogs to lie down.
 All dogs should have had their examinations completed before offering any food.
-If you try to feed each dog as you go, neighboring dogs can be harder to examine as they often are trying to get to their neighboring dogs' food.
+If dogs are fed as you go, neighboring dogs can be harder to examine as they often are trying to get to their neighboring dogs' food.
 In regard to the Returned Dog Form, it is important to emphasize that the top white and second yellow copy (top two) should accompany each dog back to Anchorage.
 However, sometimes the paperwork gets lost in the shuffle along the trail and there may be only the white or yellow copy when a Returned Dog arrives in Anchorage.
-If this is the case, just complete your exam on whatever is provided and photocopy it.
-All of your notes should, ideally, be included on this Returned Dog Form (except for "Discharge Instructions" that you may create- see notes later referring to this) including your signature at the bottom of the form, before release of the dog.
+If this is the case, Veterinarians should just complete their exam on whatever is provided and photocopy it.
+All medical notes should be included -on this Returned Dog Form (except for "Discharge Instructions" that may be created- see notes later referring to this) including Veterinarian signature at the bottom of the form, before release of the dog.